idaholab/ResDEEDS/README.md

     * `drop_and_recreate` - if `true`, drops and recreates the database on Flask app startup.
 Intended for development/debugging only.

 ## MySQL Support
+SQLite is used by default.
+MySQL is experimentally supported.
 To use MySQL, install the `mysqlclient` package with pip.
-TODO: document configuration.

 ### Setting up MySQL on Windows
 If you are using the mysql dialect option for the database, you will need a MySQL or MariaDB server to connect to.
 These instructions are for if you want to run it locally on Windows.